Lordkaito/Awesome-books/README.md

 # Awesome-Books

-In this milestone, we have refactored the Awesome books application by using JavaScript classes.
+In this milestone, we have added plain CSS styles to the Awesome books application.

 ## Built With